Vick-Majors Lab

 Curriculum vitae | Google Scholar | ResearchGate | ORCID | Twitter

-I am a microbial ecologist who studies how microorganisms interact with biogeochemical cycles.
+I am a microbial ecologist who studies the roles of microorganisms in biogeochemical cycles.
 Microbially-mediated transformations of elements are integral to aquatic ecosystem function, yet little is known about the controls on microbial activity.
-My research interests focus on the activities and energetics of microbial metabolism in aquatic environments, especially those that are energy-limited.
-I am also interested in microbial ecosystem-level responses to change, both within the context of seasonal cycles (e.g. lake ice-on and ice-off) and incremental and acute changes related to land-use or climate change.
+My research interests focus on the activities and energetics of microbial metabolism in aquatic environments and the cryosphere, especially those that are energy-limited.
+I am also interested in microbial interactions with ice, and microbial ecosystem-level responses to change, both within the context of seasonal cycles (e.g. lake ice-on and ice-off) and incremental and acute changes related to land-use or climate change.

 I teach undergraduate and graduate level courses in Microbiology, Microbial Ecology, and Limnology.